uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/discussion-multi-tre.md

 It was discussed whether an entirely new framework was needed, or whether existing arrangements can be adapted, and whether solutions should exist within TREs, or new TREs shuld be built.

-Many next steps were discussed, with a special focus on lobbynig as a community to government, data providers and policy makers to move towards a more common, aligned approach to data provision and research.
+Many next steps were discussed, with a special focus on lobbying as a community to government, data providers and policy makers to move towards a more common, aligned approach to data provision and research.

 ## Raw notes